India's COVID-19 deaths rise 83% in week; daily cases down to 12,830

 South Korea's vaccination rate is 79.5%, after getting off to a late start like Japan.

-Israel has a death toll of 8,091 with none reported Sunday, and 223 cases most recently with the record 20,523 Sept.
+Israel has a death toll of 8,100 with nine reported Sunday, and 271 cases most recently with the record 20,523 Sept.
 1. Israel has among the world's worst infection rates: 142,335 per million.

 The nation's one-shot vaccination rate is 68.8%.
 And booster shots are required for travelers and entry to public spaces for those 12 and older.